How Much Are Old Baseball Cards Worth?

 When checking eBay or other online marketplaces, it’s essential to look at “sold” listings, not just active asking prices.

-Sellers can list cards for any price they want — but only completed, successful sales show real market value.
+Sellers can list cards at any price they want — but only completed sales reflect real market value.

 The best move is to get a professional appraisal if you want an accurate, honest estimate of your baseball cards’ worth without all the guesswork.